 You can share images easily between Adobe programs, so enhancing color in Lightroom before cleaning up aberrations in Photoshop is usually the way to go.

-Adobe Photoshop 2020 review: Price and support options
+Adobe Photoshop CC: Price and support options

-Photoshop 2020 is part of the Adobe Creative Cloud suite, so you pay a monthly subscription to use it.
+Photoshop CC is part of the Adobe Creative Cloud suite, so you pay a monthly subscription to use it.
 You can buy it in various forms, and as part of various packages, but we recommend it as part of the Photography Pack.
 Here you get Photoshop, Lightroom, Bridge and a bunch of other apps designed for photo editing and image creation for either $9.99 per month, with 20GB of online storage, or for $19.99 with 1TB of online storage.
 Due to the size of the images you'll be working with, your cloud space can quickly fill up, so consider if 20GB is enough.

 You can obviously export your projects and store locally on your computer or a HDD, but that makes it slightly trickier to re-upload them for other apps.
 Either way, the Photography Pack is good value, if you're serious about enhancing your photos.
 You cannot currently buy Photoshop 2020 to own without subscription, and this is unlikely to change any time soon.

 In terms of support, not only is Adobe's customer support options excellent, but you also get a wealth of tutorial videos, tips, and general photography advice built into the app itself.
 From your home screen, all you need to do is scroll through the tips videos, or search for what you need.
 There are even interactive tutorials that walk you through the process of adding or using a particular effect.
 It's very comprehensive.
+If you need extra support, you could look for lessons on some of the best online learning platforms (opens in new tab), but in our view the support and tutorials should be enough to help you master the basics.

-In terms of specs, you will need one of the best laptops or home computers to really get the most out of Photoshop 2020.
+In terms of specs, you will need one of the best laptops or home computers to really get the most out of Photoshop CC.
 While the minimum specs aren't too intimidating, Adobe programs are known for being system-hogs, so if you want to switch between things like Photoshop, InDesign, Lightroom, Bridge etc, you'll want 16GB of RAM as a minimum, and an i7 or above processor.

-Should you buy Adobe Photoshop 2020?
+Should you buy Adobe Photoshop CC 2021?

 Yes, you probably should.
 Adobe Photoshop CC is the gold standard of photo editors, and if you're looking to do more than just adjust the contrast and crop of your photos, this has all the tools you need to make your images perfect.
 Whether you choose Lightroom or Photoshop really depends on what you want to achieve with your images - Photoshop is best for creation of pictures, and removal of imperfections (or indeed anything at all).